 Is it better to retire at the beginning or end of the month?

 Retiring on the last day of the month is typically the best option.
 This enables you to collect all your paychecks during this period.
-You can also benefit from collecting any holiday pay that might be offered by your employer for that month.
+You may also benefit from collecting any holiday pay that might be offered by your employer for that month.
 As a note, it doesn’t necessarily matter if the last day of the month is a work day for you.

 What is the best day to retire?